highgoal215/myportfolio/README.md

 # 🚚 Deployment

-Every branch or Pull Request is automatically deployed by [Vercel](https://vercel.com/) with their GitHub integration, where the `main` branch is automatically aliased to [ibrahimmemon.com](https://developer-portfolio-jokpvaf4a-ibrahim-memons-projects.vercel.app/).
+Every branch or Pull Request is automatically deployed by [Vercel](https://vercel.com/) with their GitHub integration.
 A link to a preview deployment will appear under each Pull Request.

 # 🏛 Licenses

-© Copyright 2023 Ibrahim Memon
+© Copyright 2024 Eric Lopez

 Don't care if you fork & play with it, but you're not allowed to publish anything from it as a whole without my written permission.
 Also please be aware, the combination of typography, colors & layout makes up my brand identity.
 So please don't just clone everything, but rather do a remix!